cproctor/tcp-ip-simulation/README.md

 Run your file by typing `python my_simulation.py` into Terminal.
 You will see the network map (gives a good overview of what's going on, but not required for the simulation) and the directory (you'll need to give a copy of this to each nameserver).
-You h also have an HTML file called simulation.html containing instructions for each student:
+You now have an HTML file called `simulation.html` containing instructions for each student:

     open simulation.html